Bone Marrow Aspiration and Biopsy

 Adults usually have a sample of bone marrow fluid taken from the back of the pelvic bone.
 In rare cases a fluid sample is removed from the breastbone (sternum) or from the front of the pelvic bone.
 Babies and young children may have the sample taken from the front of the lower leg bone, just below the knee.
 A bone marrow biopsy is only taken from the pelvic bone.

 The skin over the aspiration site will be cleaned with a special solution and a medicine (local anesthetic) will be used to numb the area.
 Then the aspiration needle will be put through your skin and into your bone to reach the bone marrow.
 You need to lie very still while the sample is taken.
 The needle is then taken out.
 More than one sample may be needed, possibly from more than one place on your body, such as from both sides of the pelvic bone.
-You are more likely to need more than one sample if the biopsy is being done to stage a condition, such as lymphoma.

 A bone marrow biopsy uses a special tool that twists into the bone.
 It is normal to feel pressure at the site and hear a crunching sound as the tool twists into the bone.